I spent several years working as a website evaluator and security tester for major technology companies.

 Some of us even became convinced that the most basic health measures recommended by doctors, such as social distancing and wearing a mask, were evil, communist or even anti-American.
-The effect of all this brainwashing is that we're now heading toward 500,000 American deaths, most of which could have been prevented.
-Even as this horrible disaster, which has been like a 9-11 event happening every day for months, still unfolds, other countries such as New Zealand are going back to in-person church services and having concerts without having to wear masks.
+The effect of all this disinformation is that we've now seen more than half a million American deaths from Covid-19, most of which could have been prevented.

 Like Millions of Little Bombs Dropped on America